PDF in progress...

 Honey Indefinite May crystallize but remains safe indefinitely

-Salt Indefinite Store away from moisture
+Salt Indefinite Store away from moisture; both table and sea salt

 Freeze-dried meals 25+ years Commercial products in original packaging